 House and Garden selected Mr. Ledbetter as one of fifty “New Tastemakers” in recognition of his firm’s architectural and interior designs.
 Similarly, Metropolitan Home described him as “one of twenty outstanding talents in the design community”.
 He has appeared on both U.S. and Canadian television productions of HGTV, and his work has been exhibited in New York at the Institute for Architecture and Urban Studies, the Architectural League, and the Paine Webber Galleries; in Washington at the American Institute of Architects; in Toronto at the Ballenford Architectural Gallery; and in New Orleans at the New Orleans Museum of Art, the Contemporary Arts Center, the Ogden Museum of Southern Art and the American Institute of Architects.

 Prior to establishing his practice, Mr. Ledbetter worked in the offices of Robert A.M.
 Stern and Gwathmey Siegel in New York, Michael Graves in Princeton and Skidmore Owings and Merrill in Chicago.
 He is a member of the American Institute of Architects (AIA), the National Trust for Historic Preservation and the National Council of Architectural Registration Boards (NCARB).
-As of August 2013, Mr. Ledbetter is a newly inducted member of the City of New Orleans' Historic District Landmark Commission's Architecture Review Committee for the Central Business District, and of the New Orleans Museum of Art Director's Council.
+As of August 2013, Mr. Ledbetter is a newly inducted member of the City of New Orleans' Historic District Landmark Commission's Architecture Review Committee for the Central Business District, and the Director’s Advisory Board of the Cooley House Foundation and the New Orleans Museum of Art.